Debugging VS Code plugin and the language server

 - All debug configurations open a new

-extension being debugged is enabled. - To activate the extension you need to open any WESL project's folder in
+[Extension Development Host]VS Code instance where only thewgsl-analyzerextension being debugged is enabled. - To activate the extension you need to open any WESL project's folder in

-[Extension Development Host]
+[Extension Development Host].

 Debug TypeScript VS Code extension